 Before you can receive email from Hushmail on your domain, you need to make some simple configurations to your domain name settings.
-You'll just need to set your MX records to point to our servers (for the curious out there, MX stands for Mail Exchange and these records route all the incoming email to your account).
+You'll just need to set your MX records to point to our servers.
+MX stands for Mail Exchange, and these records route all the incoming email to your account.

 You'll find more information on how to point your MX records to Hushmail here: https://help.hushmail.com/entries/351322-mx-records

-This change will not affect you existing web hosting at all.
-It is just telling the servers where to look for incoming email.
-That's all.
-There is absolutely no need to change any other settings, or point your DNS records to a different address or transfer your web hosting.
+This change will not affect your existing web hosting at all; it's simply telling the servers where to look for incoming email.
+There is absolutely no need to change any other settings, or point your DNS records to a different address, or transfer your web hosting.